kingparra/hpfp/08_-_recursion/outline.rst

     function literals can be written using the Y-combinator in both languages.

   * p4.
 Recursion is the only method of expressing repetition in Haskell, so you need to understand it in order to read other peoples code.
-Even though you can express repetition yourself using only higher-order functions like map, filter, and fold, direct recursion is used a lot by other programmers.
-If the language disallowed direct recursion, and only allowed use of HOFs for control flow, maybe you wouldn't have to worry about it, but Haskell doesn't do that, so learn recursion!
+Something about leaky abstractions and HOFs.

 * 8.2 Factorial!